FrontendMasters/front-end-handbook/tools.md

 # Part III: Tools

-These chapters briefly explain and identify the tools of the trade.
+Part three briefly explains and identifies the tools of the trade.